Epic 2-day Hike and Wild Camp in the Upper Esk Valley

 0 places left

-Though Scafell Pike is crowded, most people ascending to the roof of England will do so from Wasdale or Borrowdale, thus not appreciating the magnificent valley to the south-east.
-Taking in the major fells that ring the head of Eskdale, this round includes many of the highest, most interesting and most popular peaks in England, allowing us to fully enjoy this wonderful corner of the Lake District.
+While Scafell Pike is often crowded,, most people ascending to the roof of England do so from Wasdale or Borrowdale, thus not appreciating the magnificent valley to the south-east.
+Taking in the major fells that ring the head of Eskdale, this round includes many of the highest, most interesting and most popular peaks in England, taking in both Scafell and Scafell pike.

-Traversing some of Lakeland's biggest fells in a clockwise fashion, we’ll be splitting this route over two days and camping high up in the Esk valley where we hope to get incredible views of .
-While it means we'll be slowed down by carrying our camping gear with us, it means we get two whole days to take in this breathtaking landscape.
+Traversing some of Lakeland's biggest fells in a clockwise fashion, we’ll be splitting this route over two days and camping high up in the Esk valley where we hope to get incredible views (a d a sunset).
+We will be slowed by carrying our camping gear with us the whole route and we will have to take great care while descending the scramble route from Scafell to Scafell Pike, but because we’re camping, we get two whole days to take in this breathtaking landscape.

 - Distance: 24 km